riverfor/faplayer/vlc/jni/vlc/share/lua/http/requests/README.txt

     +1H:2M -> seek 1 hour and 2 minutes forward
     -10% -> seek 10% back

+>command=preamp&val=<val in dB>
+ sets the preamp value, must be >=-20 and <=20

+>command=equalizer&band=<band>&val=<gain in dB, must be >=-20 and <=20)
+ set the gain for a specific band

+>command=enableeq&val=<0 or 1>
+ 0 --  disables the equalizer
+ 1 --  enables the equalizer

+>command=setpreset&val=<presetid>
+ set the equalizer preset as per the id specified

+<Displays the equalizer band gains.
+Band 0: 60 Hz, 1: 170 Hz, 2: 310 Hz, 3: 600 Hz, 4: 1 kHz,
+5: 3 kHz, 6: 6 kHz, 7: 12 kHz , 8: 14 kHz , 9: 16 kHz

+<Display the list of presets available for the equalizer

 playlist.xml:
 =============
 < get the full playlist tree